orbitdb/orbitdb/README.md

 ***NOTE!*** *OrbitDB is **alpha-stage** software.
 It means OrbitDB hasn't been security audited and programming APIs and data formats can still change.
 We encourage you to [reach out to the maintainers](https://app.element.io/#/room/#orbit-db:matrix.org) if you plan to use OrbitDB in mission critical systems.*

 This is the Javascript implementation and it works both in **Browsers** and **Node.js** with support for Linux, OS X, and Windows.
-LTS versions (even numbered versions 8, 10, etc) are supported.
+Node version 16 is supported.

 To use with older versions of Node.js, we provide an ES5-compatible build through the npm package, located in `dist/es5/` when installed through npm.